vexeye/vex/README.md

 ## Literal language

-Vexx is a highly literal language with an emphasis on keeping the balance between readability, consistency and developer experience & ergonomics without sacrificing compilation or runtime speed of the produced applications & libraries.
+Being a highly literal language it is important to have everything tool and building block to the disposal of the developer, enabling the writing of clear, readable and maintainable code.

 ### Comments